-- All inspected within the prescribed date - Any damaged plugs, cables or worn insulation? - Any internal colored wires visible at the plug head? - No cube adapters use fused distribution boards - "Overloaded" sockets - Any unauthorized electrical devices (e.g., kettles, microwaves, toasters) are not permitted to be used in the USTF workspaces.
+- All inspected within the prescribed date - Any damaged plugs, cables or worn insulation? - Any internal colored wires visible at the plug head? - No cube adapters use fused distribution boards - "Overloaded" sockets

 First Aid

 - First aid boxes properly stocked. - Updated list of qualified personnel posted on the box lid. - At least 2 fully qualified first aiders certificated within the last 3 years